StefanRial/AlexBot/README.md

 4. **YOUR_OPENAI_API_KEY_HERE**

+5. You can now set your history length, I recommend no more than 100.
+You can also change the bot's identity and behavior through entering your prompt in the system_message.

 Now you can invite your bot to your server.
 It needs message and editing permissions.
 Then run main.py.